The Library at Hasseris Gymnasium & IB World School is a library for both the students at the Danish as well as the International Department.

 When the new PreIB class begins after the summer break, the class comes to the library and gets a general introduction to the library and to the assistance the librarian can offer.
 This is repeated in IB1 mostly in the support of new students to IB.

 On a daily basis the librarian helps the students getting relevant materials for their everyday teaching and for their assignments.
 The librarian also comes to the class and makes targeted courses in searching for literature and information for specific fields of study.
-Moreover, in connection with the EE Process the librarian makes an extended course on searching for literature and information related to research based assignment.
+Moreover, in connection with the EE Process and the Historical Investigation the librarian makes an extended course on searching for literature and information related to research based assignment.
 Here students learn to:

 - Search online in library databases

-- Search in databases with full text content to use for their EE
+- Search in databases with full text content to use for their EE or Historical Investigation

 - See the differences in the public library and university library and understand what kind of assistance they can get both places